 As urban centers in the U.S. and around the world continue to become larger and more ethnically diverse, the Church faces a new challenge - the need for more churches in these urban centers that are intentionally cross-cultural and multi-ethnic.
+The

-The Center for the Study of the Bible & Ethnicity (CSBE) at RTS Atlanta is designed to help equip pastors and leaders to meet this new challenge by fostering within students an appreciation for the histories and cultures of people groups that are outside of the dominant culture and by wedding this emphasis to a curriculum that has been holding forth the deep truths of the Reformed faith for over fifty years.
+Edmiston Center at RTS Atlanta is designed to help equip pastors and leaders to meet this new challenge by fostering within students an appreciation for the histories and cultures of people groups that are outside of the dominant culture and by wedding this emphasis to a curriculum that has been holding forth the deep truths of the Reformed faith for over fifty years.

-The CSBE offers unique courses, lectures, and conferences at RTS Atlanta to fulfill its mission and train the next generation of pastors for global ministry.
+The Edmiston Center offers unique courses, lectures, and conferences at RTS Atlanta to fulfill its mission and train the next generation of pastors for global ministry.

-Please refer to the RTS Atlanta website for the latest information about the CSBE.
+Please refer to the RTS Atlanta website for the latest information about the Edmiston Center.